Gender analysis in avian species is relatively new, and many methods are employed. There have always been

 Late last year, we undertook the task of evaluating numerous methods of gender testing to find the most accurate.
 We were determined to improve upon all existing methods and to develop the most reliable possible.
 Ten different primers and dozens of methods were selected for comparison.
 Ultimately, new specific primers and methodologies were designed and employed along with the latest in equipment and technology.
 Our new method performed beyond expectations, resulting in unsurpassed accuracy in gender determination.
 Our method eliminates most common problems and technical errors associates with sex determination.

-By altering several steps, we have the ability to determine gender from an oral (saliva) swab.
+By altering several steps, we have the ability to determine gender from chest feathers or egg shells.
 Although the method differs from blood, the results are equally accurate.
-Utilizing saliva swabs allows blood samples to be used for other testing or can be used when vein puncture is not required.
+Utilizing chest feathers and egg shells allows blood samples to be used for other testing or can be used when vein puncture is not required.

 To submit samples for testing, follow these guidelines: